AndrewChan8/LeetCode/README.md

 # LeetCode with AndrewSushi
 This is a collection of LeetCode problems done by me (AndrewSushi).
 Sorted by Topic, then sorted by problem.
 Each problem has at least one solution.
-Solutions are also covered in multiple languages with the primary ones being JS, Python, C/C++.
+Solutions are also covered in multiple languages with the primary ones being Python, C, and JS.

 # Solved Problems: 46